swahareddy/swahareddy.github.io/projects/thiswebsite.md

 ### Misc
 * I found Jekyll *blogs* confusing.
 If you can help me out, let me know!
 This has not been a problem for any of my posts (yet).
 * I'm not able to use my layouts in nested folders
-* I've never worked with CSS, so I am relying on standard styling and not customising anything
+* I've never worked with CSS, so I am relying on standard styling and a theme and not customising anything

+### Backlog
+1. Visitor analytics?
+2. SEO optimization (XML sitemap etc)
+3. Automate RSS feed file generation